HTTPDNS Android SDK

 {

-"avgRtt":"1", // Average domain name resolution time, in milliseconds (ms)
+"avgRtt":"1", // Average domain resolution time, in milliseconds (ms).

-"degradeLocalDnsCount": 0, // Number of times degraded to Local DNS
+"degradeLocalDnsCount": 0, // Number of fallbacks to local DNS.

-"hitDnsCacheCount": 1, // Number of cache hits
+"hitDnsCacheCount": 1, // Number of cache hits.

-"httpabnormalCount": 0, // Number of failed recursive queries
+"httpabnormalCount": 0, // Number of failed recursive requests.

-"isp": "China Mobile", // ISP name
+"isp": "China Mobile", // ISP name.

-"localDnsResolveErrCount": 0, // Number of Local DNS resolution failures
+"localDnsResolveErrCount": 0, // Number of local DNS resolution failures.

-"maxRtt": 8.0, // Maximum domain name resolution time, in milliseconds (ms)
+"maxRtt": 8.0, // Maximum domain resolution time, in milliseconds (ms).

-"nonetworkCount": 0, // Number of times with no network connectivity
+"nonetworkCount": 0, // Number of times the network is unavailable.

-"permissionErrCount": 0, // Number of user authentication failures
+"permissionErrCount": 0, // Number of user authentication failures.

 "queryType": 1, // IP type.
-1 indicates IPv4.
-28 indicates IPv6
+1 indicates IPv4, and 28 indicates IPv6.

-"recursiveReqCount": 1, // Number of recursive queries
+"recursiveReqCount": 1, // Number of recursive queries.

-"reqParameterErrCount": 0, // Number of request parameter format errors
+"reqParameterErrCount": 0, // Number of request parameter format errors.

-"reqPathErrCount": 0, // Number of URL errors
+"reqPathErrCount": 0, // Number of URL errors.

-"reqServerErrCount": 0, // Number of DNS server-side errors
+"reqServerErrCount": 0, // Number of DNS server-side errors.

-"reqTimeoutCount": 0, // Number of DNS service timeout errors
+"reqTimeoutCount": 0, // Number of DNS service timeout errors.

-"resolveSuccessCount": 1, // Number of successful resolutions
+"resolveSuccessCount": 1, // Number of successful resolutions.

-"timeoutCount": 0, // Number of network timeout errors
+"timeoutCount": 0, // Number of network timeout errors.

-"utfNetWorkErroNum": 0 // Number of data reporting timeout errors
+"utfNetWorkErroNum": 0 // Number of data reporting timeout errors.

 }